FAQ

 jbrowse add-track myfile.bw -a hg19

-This will setup a bigwig track on the hg19 assembly in your config.json.
+This will set up a bigwig track on the hg19 assembly in your config.json.

 Make sure to run the command inside your current jbrowse2 folder e.g. /var/www/html/jbrowse2 or wherever you are currently setting up a config.json (you can have multiple configs).